Bambusstock/Madis/README.md

 Madis - Magic dispenser for Craftbukkit using the Bukkit-API
 ============================================================

 This plugin provide some extra features for your dispenser.
 Now you can place blocks instead of dropping items.
-Additionally you have the abillity to mine blocks.
+Additionally you have the ability to mine blocks.

 How does it work?
 -----------------